 What is important is buying a blade compatible with your miter saw.
 That way, you avoid blaming your miter saw for a technical fault.
 Ensure the extension cord is the right one for the miter saw.

 Different types of miter saws

 Sliding Miter Saw

 A sliding miter saw is a miter saw that adds rails to the saw blade.
-It allows it to slide from front to back across the wood and gives you a greater depth of cut than the same size miter saw without rails.
-Sliding miter saws also make a compound cut and can be the best model to cut deeper material like 1×12 or 2×12 lumber.
+It allows it to slide from front to back across the wood and gives you a greater depth of cut than the same-size miter saw without rails.
+Sliding miter saws make a compound cut and can be the best model for cutting deeper material like 1×12 or 2×12 lumber.
 For a more compact saw, it is not the ideal model.

 Compound Miter Saw

 A compound miter saw is for bevel cuts in addition to its mitering ability.
 It works with crown molding or other trim installed on a wall.
 Mitering occurs when you rotate the saw blade around a base, and the base holds a scale that tells you the miter angle in degrees.
 When you plan to cut wood, you might consider having one.

 The compound sliding miter saw is a hybrid saw that uses rails to increase the cross-cut capacity.
 It adds a left bevel to enable compound cuts, and you get the flexibility of a compound miter saw with the increased depth of cut afforded by the slide.
 You might go for it if you need to cut deeper material like 1×12 or 2×12 lumber.
 However, it might be bad if you want a more compact saw for greater portability.